KushBharakhada/HTRU2-Bayesian-Classification/README.md

 ## Code

-Uses Bayesian Classification to classify Pulsae and Non-Pulsar.
+Uses Bayesian Classification to classify Pulsar and Non-Pulsar.
 There are two methods, they differ in the proportion of data used for Testing and Training.
 The priors are calculated using the whole data set.